codsen/codsen/packages/ranges-ent-decode/README.md

 ## Documentation

-Please [visit codsen.com](https://codsen.com/os/ranges-ent-decode/) for a full description of the API and examples.
+Please [visit codsen.com](https://codsen.com/os/ranges-ent-decode/) for a full description of the API.

 ## Contributing